 To assess the various projectors available, there are some specific areas to consider in your selection process.

 You will require a quality HDMI port on the projector for the best images.
-Most projectors available on the market come standard with the port but check before your purchase.
+Most projectors on the market come standard with the port but check before purchasing.

 Additional ports, such as USB and VGA, will make the projector more versatile and enable you to connect it to almost any device.